Leomrlin/Morphoses/README.md

 ## 1. What is it?

-GraphBolt is an efficient streaming graph processing system that provides Bulk Synchronous Parallel (BSP) guarantees.
-GraphBolt performs dependency-driven incremental processing which quickly reacts to graph changes, and provides low latency & high throughput processing. [[Read more]](https://www.cs.sfu.ca/~keval/contents/papers/graphbolt-eurosys19.pdf)
+GraphBolt is an efficient streaming graph processing system that provides quickly reactions to graph changes, and provides low latency & high throughput processing. [[Read more]](https://www.cs.sfu.ca/~keval/contents/papers/graphbolt-eurosys19.pdf)

-GraphBolt, now incorporates the DZiG run-time inorder to perform sparsity-aware incremental processing, thereby pushing the boundary of dependency-driven processing of streaming graphs. [[Read more]](https://www.cs.sfu.ca/~keval/contents/papers/dzig-eurosys21.pdf)

-For asynchronous algorithms, GraphBolt incorporates KickStarter's light-weight dependency tracking and trimming strategy. [[Read more]](https://www.cs.sfu.ca/~keval/contents/papers/kickstarter-asplos17.pdf)

 ##  2. Getting Started

-### 2.1 Core Organization
+### 2.1 Project Organization

-The `core/graphBolt/` folder contains the [GraphBolt Engine](#3-graphbolt-engine), the [KickStarter Engine](#4-kickstarter-engine), and our [Stream Ingestor](#5-stream-ingestor) module.
-The application/benchmark codes (e.g., PageRank, SSSP, etc.) can be found in the `apps/` directory.
-Useful helper files for generating the stream of changes (`tools/generators/streamGenerator.C`), creating the graph inputs in the correct format (`tools/converters/SNAPtoAdjConverter.C` - from Ligra's codebase), and comparing the output of the algorithms (`tools/output_comparators/`) are also provided.
+The `core/Morphoses/` folder contains the [Morphoses Engine](#3-graphbolt-engine), and a [Stream Ingestor](#4-stream-ingestor) module.
+The application codes (e.g., PageRank, SSSP, etc.) for Morphoses engine can be found in the `apps/` directory.
+Useful helper files for generating the stream of changes (`tools/generators/streamGenerator.C`), creating the graph inputs in the correct format (`tools/converters/SNAPtoAdjConverter.C` - from Ligra's codebase) are provided.

 ### 2.2 Requirements
 - g++ >= 5.3.0 with support for Cilk Plus.